Romania slams EU for treating it as ‘second-rate’ country

-BUCHAREST, Romania (AP) — Romanian officials have slammed European Union officials for treating it as “a second-rate” country as it prepares to take over the EU’s rotating presidency on Tuesday.
+BUCHAREST, Romania (AP) — Romanian officials on Monday slammed European Union officials for treating it as “a second-rate” country as it prepares to take over the EU’s rotating presidency.

-Signaling the fractious mood, a senior official of Romania’s governing Social Democratic Party, blasted top EU officials including European Commission President Jean-Claude Juncker.
+Underlining the fractious mood between Romania and Brussels, a senior official of Romania’s governing Social Democratic Party blasted top EU officials including European Commission President Jean-Claude Juncker for alleged prejudices.

 “Romania is under special (EU) monitoring.
 Romania is treated like a second-rate nation by some EU officials,” Mihai Fifor, a Social Democrat leader, wrote Sunday.